jayroh/jekyll-imgproxy-tag/README.md

 1. Clone this repo
 2. `bundle`
 3. `bundle exec rake`

-New features should be paired with appropriate test coverage.
+4. New features should be paired with appropriate test coverage.
 (Please, and thank you.)

+***

 Currently not implemented but I would be thrilled to receive PR's or feedback on:

 - [ ] Support for [plain source URL's](https://docs.imgproxy.net/generating_the_url?id=plain).
 - [ ] Support for unsafe (unsigned) paths.
 - [ ] Support for [serving local files](https://docs.imgproxy.net/serving_local_files?id=serving-local-files).

+And, I'm always open for feedback - [@jayroh](https://twitter.com/jayroh) 🐦.